 Next on our list comes the Google Patents.
 Quite similar to Google Scholar, Google Patents is a Patent search engine with really impressive features and user interface.

-We created a similar in depth guide for Google Patents a while ago by keeping both professional and emerging patent practitioners in mind.
+We created a similar in-depth guide for Google Patents a while ago by keeping both professional and emerging patent practitioners in mind.
 We have tried to cover almost everything about using Google Patents in your patent searches along with some tips and tweaks to make entire searches more powerful.
-Click here to become an power user of Google Patents.
+Click here to become a power user of Google Patents.